‘Fetch’ and ‘back’ commands continue development of a puppy

 The simplest way to work on the back command is to have a buddy with a starter’s pistol stand out in the field and throw the scented canvas dummies.
 If the owner is training alone, a retriever launcher is a great tool.

-Retriever launchers can be fitted with either canvas or PVC dummy that is projected by a .22 blank.
-An advantage for the individual trainer is that the launcher can throw a dummy anywhere from 50 to 300 yards, depending on the type of load used.
+Retriever launchers can be fitted with either canvas or PVC retrieving dummy for dogs that is projected by a .22 blank.
+An advantage for the individual trainer is that the launcher can throw a dog retrieving dummy anywhere from 50 to 300 yards, depending on the type of load used.

 When dogs are first learning the back command, just let them go hunt even if they get off the line.
 The key to the back command is giving the dog the opportunity to see the retrieve, whether from a buddy throwing a scented canvas dummy or a retriever launcher.
 Eventually the dog will differentiate between fetch and back.